dalenewman/Transformalize.Transform.CsScript/README.md

+**WARNING**: This is a work in progress.
+It leaks more memory than the old CSharp provider.
+Don't use.

+---

 This adds C# transform to Transformalize using [CS-Script](https://github.com/oleg-shilo/cs-script).
 It is a plug-in compatible with Transformalize 0.3.1-beta.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.